tendermint/tendermint/docs/guides/app-development.md

 to ensure both Tendermint and the app are synced to the latest block height.

 If the app returns a LastBlockHeight of 0, Tendermint will just replay all blocks.

-Note this functionality is only available in v0.8.0 and up.